 The mission of the Dental and Oral Health Program at the Carroll County Health Department is to improve access to dental services and education for Carroll County citizens.
 Services include:

-- Children’s Dental Clinic
+- Dental Clinic (for children and pregnant women)

 - Dental Access Program (for adults)